 Regulation 1(1) of NIS defines an ‘incident’ as:

 ‘Any event having an actual adverse effect on the security of network and information systems.’

 Read in conjunction with the definition of ‘security of network and information systems’, this is broadly in line with existing standards in information security, such as the definition of ‘incident’ within NIST Special Publication 800-53:

 ‘An occurrence that actually or imminently jeopardizes, without lawful authority, the confidentiality, integrity or availability of information or an information system’

 Not necessarily.
 NIS concerns computer systems and the digital data stored and processed within them.
 The UK GDPR concerns the processing of personal data.

 The digital data is that which is connected to the operation, use and maintenance of your digital service.
 However, this may include personal data.
 Also, the NIS incident may itself lead to a personal data breach, depending on the type of attack.
 The NIS incident may be the initial intrusion that disrupts your service, whilst the personal data breach could follow as a result of that intrusion.

-Read the section of the guide on the relationship between NIS and the GDPR.
+Read the section of this guide on the relationship between NIS and the UK GDPR.

 Our breach reporting page includes a reporting tool allowing you to notify us of any NIS incident.
 The tool also allows you to indicate if the incident also involved personal data.